Writers through the centuries - 19th Century authors part 2

 The British writer Virginia Wolf had some of the highest regards for Tolstoy as she titled him: “The greatest of all novelists”, while James Joyce, mesmerized by the talent of his writings, exclaimed: “Tolstoy is never dull.
 He is never stupid, never tired, never pedantic and never theatrical!”

 In November 1910, the world lost Leo Tolstoy.
 He died of pneumonia at Astapovo.
-So many people attended the funeral that the police had to try to limit the attendance.
+So many people wanted to participate at the funeral that the police had to try to limit the attendance.
 Movies continue to this day to depict his notable works.
 One of the most fantastic movie depiction is of “War & Peace”, a BBC excellent tv mini-series produced in 2016: imdb link.

 Trailer: movie trailer